-- 24.(1) Any use or ancillary activity that involves the storage or keeping of hazardous substances that may result in an installation being declared a major hazardous installation in terms of occupational health and safety law is not permitted, unless the owner has submitted a risk management and prevention plan and the Municipality has approved the plan. - (2) The Municipality's approval in terms of subsection (1) above does not exempt the owner from applying for permission in terms of other applicable legislation.
+24. Any use or ancillary activity that involves the storage or keeping of hazardous substances that may result in an installation being declared a Major Hazardous Installation in terms of the Occupational Health and Safety Act, 1993 (Act 85 of 1993) is not permitted, unless the owner has submitted a risk management and prevention plan and the Municipality has approved the plan.